SPEECHCOG/isolated_vowels_corpus/README.md

 to save the meta-data of the corpus.
 The file `corpus_info.pickle` contains the current version of the corpus meta-data.

-# Citing this work

-María Andrea Cruz Blandón, Alejandrina Cristia, Okko Räsänen.
-Evaluation of computational models of infant language development against robust empirical data from meta-analyses: what, why, and how?

 # References
 \Marean, G. C., Werner, L. A., & Kuhl, P. K. (1992).
 Vowel categorization by very young infants.
 Developmental Psychology, 28(3), 396–405. https://doi.org/10.1037/0012-1649.28.3.396

+# Citing this work

+María Andrea Cruz Blandón, Alejandrina Cristia, Okko Räsänen.
+(2023).
+Introducing meta-analysis in the evaluation of computational models of infant language development.
+Accepted for publication in Cognitive Science Journal

 # Contact
 If you find any issue please report it on the